How to handle client negotiations

 Matthew 22:36-40

-I think those who are not Christians could also live by some of the guidelines Stanley points out.
+Those non-Christians could also live by some of the guidelines Stanley points out.
 I love how he encourages you to share your opinion and even argue your point.
 However, this is where I think his wisdom from the scripture would help reunite America.
 We should not make our points at the expense of undermining our influence.

 The Great Unfriending